 There shouldn't be any changes to existing clients.

-If you are just using the self signed SSL certificates that we generate for nginx then when you run the reconfigure commands the SSL certificate will be regenerated.
+If you are using the self-signed SSL certificates that we generate for

-node['chef_client']['server_url'] attribute to the new hostname and test to see if the next chef-client run on a node properly changes the client.rb file AND restarts the chef-client service.
-If you are not using the chef-client cookbook then you can also just come up with a
+node['chef_client']['server_url'] attribute to the new hostname and test to see if the next Chef Client run on a node properly changes the

-knife ssh one liner that can make the change on the nodes' client.rb.
+knife ssh command that will make the change across the nodes'

 /etc/chef/trusted_certs directory.
 You will also need to do similar work for your workstations.